The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 • Testing students on material before instruction, even when they generate incorrect answers, enhances subsequent learning compared to not pretesting.

 • The pretesting effect works through multiple mechanisms including increased attention, curiosity activation, and better-organised mental frameworks for incoming information.
+Research shows that pretesting activates working memory systems that help students process subsequent instruction more effectively.

-• Corrective feedback after pretests is essential; without it, the benefits of errorful generation cannot be realised.
+• Corrective AI-enhanced feedback after pretests is essential; without it, the benefits of errorful generation cannot be realised.

 The Pretesting Effect: What It Is & Why It Matters infographic for teachers